-Temporary Accommodation

-- Provides for leasing costs, portable relocation and acquisition costs. - Allocation is based on history of net portable additions and relocations.
+Temporary Accommodation Provides for leasing costs, portable relocation and acquisition costs.
+Allocation is based on history of net portable additions and relocations. ---------------------------- --- iii) New Construction

 This category includes the purchase cost of the portables as well as costs associated with set-up on school sites.
 Relocation expenditures include transportation and set-up costs associated with portable moves.
-Portables are relocated from school to accommodate temporary fluctuations in enrolment.
+Portables are relocated from school to school to accommodate temporary fluctuations in enrolment.